privacygmail cleanupemail security

 • ✅ Check GDPR/CCPA compliance

-• ✅ Review source code if available
+• ✅ Review the source code if it's available

 • ✅ Start with minimal permissions